-As soon as possible after the post-test leak check was completed, the Method 201A/Method 5 probe and heated filter box was detached from the Method 202 condenser and impinger train.
-The Method 202 impinger train was then carefully disassembled.
-The liquid volume of each impinger was measured (by weight) and recorded on the field data sheet.
+The liquid volume of each Method 202 impinger was measured (by weight) and recorded on the field data sheet.
 The silica gel was re-weighed, and any increase was recorded on the field data sheets.
 Moisture from the condensate dropout impinger was added to the second impinger.
 The Method 202 impinger train was purged with ultra-high purity compressed nitrogen at 14 liters per minute for 60 minutes.
 During the purge the condenser recirculation pump was operated and the first two impingers were heated/cooled to maintain the gas temperature exiting the CPM filter between 65 and 85 °F.

 Contents from the dropout impinger and the impinger prior to the CPM filter were collected into a pre-cleaned sample container.
-The condenser, impingers and front-half of the CPM filter holder were rinsed with DDI water and the rinses added to the sample container.
-The condenser, impingers and front-half of the CPM filter holder were then rinsed with acetone followed by two rinses with hexane.
+The glassware, condenser, impingers and front-half of the CPM filter holder were rinsed with DDI water and the rinses added to the sample container.
+They were then rinsed with acetone followed by two rinses with hexane.
 The acetone and hexane rinses were collected into a pre-cleaned sample container.
 The CPM filter was recovered and placed into a labeled container.
 All containers were labeled with the test number, test location, test date, and the level of liquid marked on the outside of the container.
 Immediately after recovery, the sample containers were placed in a cooler for storage.